How to use day-level diagnostics

 Day-level diagnostics are strongest when you use them to:

-• find the day that is clearly too hard
+• find the peak day

 • compare one itinerary split against another